Conditions of Residency for MRS Accommodation sites

 9.2 Residents must be responsible for the behaviour of their visitors/guests within residences, communal areas and at any MRS functions and events.

 9.3 All guests are expected to leave by midnight except where approval to stay overnight is granted by the Head (see section 4.6).
+An application to stay overnight (pursuant to section 4.6) must be submitted by the resident through the Resident Online Portal.

 9.4 Residents must only allow one visitor/guest to stay in their accommodation overnight and then, only where the resident has sought and obtained permission under section 4.6 (b) from the Head prior to the date on which the visitor/guest will stay, and only allow the visitor/guest to stay overnight for a maximum of two consecutive nights (to the extent of the permission granted by the Head) in a week on an irregular basis.